firstdraft/guides/nouns-verbs-and-grammar.md

 (The most common style is to have one space after each comma.)

-However, one situation in which whitespace _does_ matter is: **do not put a space between a method and the parentheses that surround its arguments**.
+However, one situation in which whitespace _does_ matter has to do with the _parentheses_ around arguments:

-It's a very easy mistake to make, so I just wanted to warn you early so you can develop good muscle memory:

 ```ruby
 "Hello".gsub("l", "z") # good
 "Hello".gsub ("l", "z") # bad!
 ```

+Can you spot the difference? **Don't put a space between the method and the opening parenthesis.**

+It's a very easy mistake to make, so I just wanted to warn you early so you can develop good muscle memory.
 Try the bad version in your sandbox and see what the error message looks like.

 ## An aside: Code comments